Amoako-Atta must pay for lost monies due to toll booths closure – Mornah

 “Does [the road minister’s order] amount to a disrespect of the House?
 That is where I may differ.

-Mr. Kwasi Amoako-Attah, on Wednesday, November 17 directed the cessation of collection of tolls on public roads and bridges effective Thursday, November 18 after Finance Minister Ken Ofori Atta had announced in the 2022 budget statement the cancellation of the tolls.
+Mr Kwasi Amoako-Atta, on Wednesday, November 17 directed the cessation of collection of tolls on public roads and bridges effective Thursday, November 18 after the Finance Minister Ken Ofori Atta had announced in the 2022 budget statement the cancellation of the tolls.

 “Motorists are kindly advised to approach the locations with caution and observe all safety measures that will be put in place,” the press release said.